thomasfjen/enderwire_nonpro/README.md

   35mm bolts are bit too long depending on how the extrusions are machined, so use some washers under the bolt head till the bolts does not hit the bottom of the extrusion.
 - Modified Skirt to hold PSU, added Parts when using original PSU.
-- Modified Rear Grill make room for the Y Motor (Support is needed for this part)
 - Located Pi to the front (less room in the back because of the vertical stepper), but you can get creative with electronics mounting/layout.
 - Added a Y-Belt-Tensioner to the idler, similiar to DarkDogs desgin but completely redesigned to fit the 2040 extrusion and belt orientation
   You need to tap a M5 thread into the 2040 Y-Extrusion to mount the Y-Belt-tensioner.
 I simply used a cordless power drill and let the screw tap the thread itself since the aluminium is pretty soft.